 You will need 1 oz. sweet vermouth, 1 oz, Campari, 1 oz. sparkling wine.

 This drink is easy to prepare.
-Simply take a rocks glass filled with ice and combine the vermouth and Campari.
+Take a rocks glass filled with ice and combine the vermouth and Campari.
 Top these with the wine and stir.

 Italian Margarita